smshehryar/FashionMNIST/README.md

-# Python ML
+# Fashion MNIST - Keras
-Image Classifier with Keras
+Basic classifier made with the Keras library for the fashion MNIST